Adult ADHD Clinic Cardiff

 ADHD dose adjustment appointment £120

-(15 mins, includes prescription if needed)
+(up to 15 mins, includes prescription if needed)

 Private prescription fee £30